 You may have had the dream as a child, during a heatwave while playing outside under the sprinkler.
 It may have been when you were in your adolescent years, bored during the summer holidays.

 Or, like many others, it may be that you simply want to add another element to your family home.

 It doesn’t matter when you had the dream – all that matters is that wanting a swimming pool in your backyard is a fundamental part of growing up in Australia.

-If you’re ever lucky enough to achieve that dream, one of the biggest choices you’ll face is how to design your swimming pool to fit in your backyard.
+If you’re ever lucky enough to achieve that dream, one of the biggest choices you’ll face is how to choose a swimming pool to fit in your backyard.

-When you’re planning on installing a swimming pool in your yard, there’s more to consider than just what kind of pool you want.
+When choosing a swimming pool for your yard, there’s more to consider than just what kind of pool you want.